Weight class (boxing)

-The "Original Eight" weight divisions illustrated with images of boxers.

 Manny Pacquiao has won world championships in eight different weight divisions, more than any other boxer.

 In boxing, a weight class is a measurement weight range for boxers.
 The lower limit of a weight class is equal to the upper weight limit of the class below it.
 The top class, with no upper limit, is called heavyweight in professional boxing and super heavyweight in amateur boxing.
 A boxing match is usually scheduled for a fixed weight class, and each boxer's weight must not exceed the upper limit.
-Although professional boxers may fight above their weight class, an amateur boxer's weight must not fall below the lower limit.
 A nonstandard weight limit is called a catchweight.

 Weigh-in

 A boxer who is over the weight limit may strip naked to make the weight if the excess is minimal; otherwise, in a professional bout, one can try again later, typically after losing weight in the interim through dehydration by vigorous exercise in a steam room.
 If the excess weight is too great, the effort expended trying to "make weight" will make the boxer unfit for the fight itself.
 In such cases the fight may be cancelled with the over-weight boxer sanctioned or the fight may proceed as a catchweight non-title fight.

 The International Boxing Federation (IBF) has a unique weigh-in policy in title fights.
 In addition to making the weight at the official weigh-in the day before the fight, the boxers are required to submit to a weight check on the morning of the fight.
 During this later weigh-in, the fighter must weigh no more than 10 lb above the weight limit for the fight.
 If a boxer skips the morning weigh-in, or fails to make weight at that time, the fight can still proceed, but the IBF title will not be at stake.
 In heavyweight title fights, the second weigh-in is still mandatory, but since there is no upper weight limit in that class, a boxer can only be sanctioned for failing to submit to the weigh-in.

 An amateur boxer must make the weight at the initial weigh-in; there is no opportunity to try again later.
 Boxers who fail to make their projected weights are eliminated from their bouts.
 There is a "general weigh-in" before the start of the tournament and a "daily weigh-in" on the morning of each of a fighter's bouts.
 At the general weigh-in, the fighter must be between the weight class's upper and lower limits; at the daily weigh-in only the upper limit is enforced.
 A fighter outside the limit at the initial weigh-in may be allowed to fight in a different class if there is space in the tournament.
 At major events such as boxing at the Olympics, there is a limit of one boxer per country per weight class.